vashineyu/deep-learning-experiments/Tut_cats-dogs/README.md

   1. Deploy "TF_HandyTrainer", which makes us easier to how to programming with tensorflow <br>
   2. Update Queue, make it epoch queue and sample queue <br>

+v201806, <br>
+  1. Not an update, experiment on serveral interesting test.
+   * Loss function comparison

 ---
 <TO DO>
 1. rebuild keras version